 This article explains how to connect a servo to an autopilot and configure it for use as a gripper which is useful for delivery or bottle drop applications.
 The servo can be controlled directly by the pilot via a switch on the transmitter or as part of a mission.
 You may wish to refer to the general servo wiki page for other ways servos can be controlled.

-- If using Copter, connect the servo to AUX OUT 1, 2, 3 or 4.
-MAIN OUT 1 ~ 8 should be avoided because these update at 400hz.
-If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
+If using Copter, connect the servo to AUX OUT 1, 2, 3 or 4 if the autopilot includes an IOMCU for the first 8 MAIN outputs, or any output operating at 50Hz if the autopilot does not use an IOMCU.
+MAIN OUT 1 ~ 8 should be avoided because these normally update at 400hz.
+If using Plane or Rover where all PWM output pins usually update at 50hz, any unused output may be used.

 Controlling Gripper from the transmitter¶

 The transmitter’s auxiliary switch can control the gripper.

 In firmware versions 4.0 later, use an RC channel for control by setting is

 The gripper position can be controlled during a mission in AUTO mode using the DO_GRIPPER command.
 Set the “drop/grab” column to 0 to drop (open the gripper), 1 to grab (close the gripper).